CBerl139/runner-better-version/README.md

 `FoeList` could also be replaced by an `ArrayList<Foe>` attribute inside the `GameScene` class. `InputManager` is more of a utility class which could (and maybe should) be removed, moving its content to `GameScene` constructor instead.
 - Instead of recreating a new `Rectangle2D` for the `spriteArea` of the hero and foe, they could be precreated inside an `ArrayList<Rectangle2D>` which could then be accessed, which would avoid a new object creation at every `update()` call.
 - Get better sprites for the foes and better images for the `FinishPage`.
+- Instead of implementing `GlobalConstants` interface, constants should be called using `GlobalConstants.XXXX` where XXXX is the constant we want to access.